 “Will you read me this book?”
 Oh, that one sentence is a symphony to my ears.

 Each year, I get to reflect on my son’s favorite books and share them with you.
-So, as we approach my big guy’s 5th birthday, I’m excited to share his favorite books of the year with you.
+So, as we approach my big guy’s 5th birthday, I’m excited to share his picks for best books for 4 year-olds with you.

 As I started to prepare this list, I noticed some things about the reading taste and habits of 4 year-olds.